betheden/hebrew-grammar/content/participle_passive.rst

   and-behold your-servants **beaten**
   "We, your servants, are even **beaten** now"

-The following example shows passive participles introducing an entire clause that functions as a predicate adjective.
+The following example shows passive participles introducing an entire clause that functions as a predicative adjective.

 .. csv-table:: Example: PSA 22:7